 The shocking side of fashion

-The second anniversary of Rana Plaza passed a while ago and the story made me pause for a minute as I had done the first time I heard it.
+Every time the anniversary of Rana Plaza passes the story makes me pause for a minute and reflect on the true cost of my fashion addiction.
 Ecofashion is, if you haven’t been paying attention, the new black, and if you aren’t already spending some thought on ethical clothing these days you’re pretty behind the times.

 As a man I understand that our relationship with clothing is often less intimate, but like it or not we all have an important connection with our clothes.
 And it’s because we embrace these objects so deeply that we do need to think a bit more about where they come from.